sennavanhoek/ARM-TIS-100/README.md

 # ARM-064
 An experiment to play TIS-100 levels with real assembly.
+You can read more about it in this [blogpost](https://sennavanhoek.github.io/assembly-game/).

 ## Non AArch64 Linux setup
 you will need to install the following packages